icculus/mojozork/README.md

 motivations and technical details of multizork.
 If you like this, please consider throwing in a dollar so I can keep doing wild things like this!

+# libretro core

+Ever want to play Z-Machine games under RetroArch?
+Now you can.
+The libretro core handles all the tapdancing to make text-based games run in a graphical window, and can be played with a keyboard (in RetroArch focus mode), or with a mouse or game controller on an included virtual keyboard.

 Enjoy!